hakuhodo-technologies/scope-rl/.github/pull_request_template.md

 # Checklist:

 - [ ] pass unit test (or unnecessary)
-- [ ] no errors on newly made test case
+- [ ] no errors on newly made test cases
-- [ ] no errors on existing test case
+- [ ] no errors on existing test cases
 - [ ] applied black formatter
 - [ ] no errors on flake8
 - [ ] no warnings
+- [ ] work in progress

 # Comments:
  - Any other comments.